AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Data monitoring operations/DescribeDomainQpsData.md

 # DescribeDomainQpsData

 Queries the number of queries per second for an accelerated domain name.
-The data is collected at an interval of five minutes.
+The data is collected every 5 minutes.
 You can query data collected within the last 90 days.

-**When you call this operation, note that:**
+**Note:**

 -   If you do not set StartTime or EndTime, data collected within the last 24 hours is queried.
 If you set both StartTime and EndTime, data collected within the specified time range is queried.
--   You can specify one or more domain names.
-Separate multiple domain names with commas \(,\).
 -   The maximum number of times that each user can call this operation per second is 100.

 ## Debugging